alireza138812/alireza138812/README.md

 ### Hi there 👋

-##- 🔭 I’m currently working on C# and Python
+##- 🔭 I’m currently working on Python and FrontEnd

-##- 🌱 I’m currently learning HTML , CSS , JavaScript
+##- 🌱 I’m currently learning HTML , CSS , JavaScript (FrontEnd)

 ##- ⚡ Fun fact: I am a child ! my birthday is 2009